Large Deviations Principle for the tagged empirical field of a general interacting gas: Literature review

-As mentioned in the introduction, in \cite{leble2017large} the authors treat the Riesz and Coulomb cases at low temperature ($\beta = \theta N^{\frac{2s - d}{d}}$).
-The main result of \cite{leble2017large} was later extended to hyper-singular Riesz gases \cite{hardin2018large}, two-component plasmas \cite{leble2017largetwo}, and the local empirical field of a one-component plasma \cite{leble2017local, armstrong2021local}.
+As mentioned in the introduction, in \cite{leble2017large} the authors treat the Riesz and Coulomb cases at {low temperature} ($\beta = \theta N^{\frac{2s - d}{d}}$).
+The main result of \cite{leble2017large} was later extended to hyper-singular Riesz gases \cite{hardin2018large}, two-component plasmas \cite{leble2017largetwo}, and the local tagged empirical field of a one-component plasma \cite{leble2017local, armstrong2021local}.
 The main result in \cite{leble2017large} has a similar flavor to ours because the rate function involves the competition of two terms: one derived from the energy and one derived from the entropy.
-In contrast, in the case of a Riesz gas at an intermediate temperature regime, there is no competition between the terms: the energy imposes a constraint at the leading order, and the entropy appears at the next order.
+In contrast, in the case of a Riesz gas at an intermediate temperature regime, there is no competition between the terms: the energy imposes a constraint at the leading order, and the entropy appears at the next order (see Appendix).
 Unlike \cite{leble2017large}, the energy-derived term that appears in the rate function of Theorem \ref{LDPbeta1N} is not the renormalized energy, but rather a mean-field jellium-type energy.
 Indeed, it is not even clear what ``renormalized energy" means in the context of general interactions. {The object of our LDP is basically the tagged empirical field as defined in \cite{leble2017large}.
-The main difference (in the definition of the observable) is that in our case, the domain of averaging is the entire space and not the support of the equilibrium measure.
-This is due to the fact that, unlike the equilibrium measure, the \emph{thermal} equilibrium measure does not have compact support and is everywhere positive (even in Euclidean space).
-It is for this reason that we chose to work on the torus, and not in Euclidean space.
+The main difference (in the definition of the observable) is that in our case, the domain of averaging is the (effective) entire space and not the support of the equilibrium measure.
+This is due to the fact that, unlike the equilibrium measure, the \emph{thermal} equilibrium measure does not have compact support and is everywhere positive (even in Euclidean space) if the potential $V$ is finite a.e.
 The definition of the tagged empirical field would be trivial if the domain of averaging were the whole Euclidean space.
+In the setting of the hypercube instead of the entire space, this obstacle is naturally eliminated since the domain of integration is always compact.
 Extending quantities to infinite space is a classical problem in statistical mechanics (see, for example, chapter 6 of \cite{friedli2017statistical} for a discussion of the ``energy density"), but the intrinsically long-range range nature of the interaction makes it non-trivial to adapt this general setting to our problem.
 A feature that our LDP has in common with \cite{leble2017large} is the presence of the tagged specific relative entropy in the rate function.
-Unlike \cite{leble2017large}, however, in our case, the entropy is taken with respect to an inhomogeneous Poisson Point Process. }
+Unlike \cite{leble2017large}, however, in our case, the entropy is taken with respect to an in-homogeneous Poisson Point Process. }